 QMCPACK provides a set of lightweight executables that address certain common problems in QMC workflow and analysis.
-These range from conversion utilities between different file formats and QMCPACK (e.g. ppconvert and convert4qmc), (extract-eshdf-kvectors), to post-processing utilities (trace-density and qmcfinitesize), and to many others.
+These range from conversion utilities between different file formats and QMCPACK (e.g. ppconvert and convert4qmc), (qmc-extract-eshdf-kvectors), to post-processing utilities (trace-density and qmcfinitesize), and to many others.
 In this chapter, we cover the use cases, syntax, and features of all additional tools provided with QMCPACK.

-21.1 Initialization Tools
+22.1 Initialization Tools

-21.1.1 getSupercell
+22.1.1 qmc-get-supercell

-21.2 Post-Processing
+22.2 Post-Processing

-21.2.1 qmca
+22.2.1 qmca

 qmca is a versatile tool to analyze and plot the raw data from QMCPACK \.scalar.dat files.
 It is a python executable and part of the Nexus suite of tools.
-It can be found in trunk/nexus/executables.
+It can be found in qmcpack/nexus/executables.
 For more detail, see section 12.1.

-21.2.2 qfit
+22.2.2 qmc-fit

-qfit is a curve fitting tool to obtain statistical error bars on fitted parameters.
+qmc-fit is a curve fitting tool to obtain statistical error bars on fitted parameters.
 It is useful for DMC timestep extrapolation.
 For more details, see section 12.2.

-21.2.3 qmcfinitesize
+22.2.3 qmcfinitesize

 qmcfinitesize is a utility to compute many-body finite-size corrections to the energy.
 It is a C++ executable that is built alongside the qmcpack executable.
-It can be found in trunk/build/bin
+It can be found in build/bin

-21.3 Converters
+22.3 Converters

-21.3.1 convert4qmc
+22.3.1 convert4qmc